-Name of Nominee Age Principal Occupation Director Since William J. Dawson 55 Chief Financial Officer of Catalyst Biosciences, Inc. 1998 Robert C. Hood 69 Former Executive Vice President and Chief Financial and Administrative Officer of Excite, Inc. 1999 Dennis C. Kakures 53 Chief Executive Officer and President of the Company 2003 Robert P. McGrath 76 Chairman Emeritus of the Board of Directors of the Company 1979 Dennis P. Stradford 63 Former Chairman, President and Chief Executive Officer of Nomis Solutions, Inc. 2002 Ronald H. Zech 66 Chairman of the Board of Directors of the Company 1989
+Name of Nominee Age Principal Occupation Director Since William J. Dawson 56 Chief Financial Officer of Catalyst Biosciences, Inc. 1998 Robert C. Hood 70 Former Executive Vice President and Chief Financial and Administrative Officer of Excite, Inc. 1999 Dennis C. Kakures 54 Chief Executive Officer and President of the Company 2003 Robert P. McGrath 77 Chairman Emeritus of the Board of Directors of the Company 1979 M. Richard Smith 63 Former Senior Vice President of Bechtel Group, Inc. 2010 Dennis P. Stradford 64 Former Chairman, President and Chief Executive Officer of Nomis Solutions, Inc. 2002 Ronald H. Zech 67 Chairman of the Board of Directors of the Company 1989

 William J. Dawson was elected a director of the Company in 1998.
 Mr. Dawson is Chief Financial Officer at Catalyst Biosciences, Inc., a privately-held biotechnology company, which he joined in March 2010.
 He was Vice President, Finance and Chief Financial Officer with Cerus Corporation, a publicly held biopharmaceutical company from August 2004 to April 2009.
 At Cerus, Mr. Dawson completed two rounds of equity financing, helped spin-off a non-strategic asset to a syndicate of venture capital firms, and guided financial aspects of the company's commercial expansion in Europe, while building an international finance and accounting organization and leading an upgrade of the corporate accounting system, SEC reporting, and compliance with the Sarbanes-Oxley Act.
 Prior to joining Cerus, he spent a total of 26 years in senior financial positions at companies in biotechnology, healthcare services and information technology, investment banking, energy and transportation, where he was responsible for strategic, business and financial planning, SEC reporting, investor relations, and numerous equity, debt and structured financings, mergers and acquisitions, and advisory assignments.
 As an investment banker, Mr. Dawson assisted in three public equity offerings for McGrath RentCorp, beginning with its initial public offering in 1984.
 He also serves on the board of directors of Wellington Trust Company, a subsidiary of Wellington Management Company, LLP, a private institutional fund management company.
-With his wealth of experience in financial and strategic transactions, Mr. Dawson provides significant value to the Board.
+With his wealth of experience in financial and strategic transactions, Mr. Dawson provides significant value to the Board of Directors.
 Mr. Dawson received an A.B. in Mechanical Engineering from Stanford University and an M.B.A. from Harvard Business School.